STAT545-UBC-hw-2018-19/hw03-JasmineLib/STAT545_hw003_JLB.md

 **Task 2 Look at the spread of GDP per capita within the continents in 2007.**

-The table shows data on the variance (var) and mean GDP per capita within the continents in the year 2007.
+The table shows data on the variance (var), standard deviation, and mean GDP per capita within the continents in the year 2007.
 The first plot is a violin plot showing the distribution of GDP per capita by continent in 2007.
 The second plot shows a histogram of the number of countries with various GDP per capita by continent.